tensorflow/tfx/docs/guide/index.md

     * Scalable calculation of summary statistics of training and test data.
-    * Integration with a viewer for data distributions and statistics, as well as faceted comparison of pairs of datasets (Facets)
+    * Integration with a viewer for data distributions and statistics, as well as faceted comparison of pairs of datasets (Facets).
-    * Automated data-schema generation to describe expectations about data like required values, ranges, and vocabularies
+    * Automated data-schema generation to describe expectations about data like required values, ranges, and vocabularies.
     * A schema viewer to help you inspect the schema.
     * Anomaly detection to identify anomalies, such as missing features, out-of- range values, or wrong feature types, to name a few.